-\begin{lemma} Let $0<1/n\ll\delta \ll 1$, and let $G$ be an oriented graph on $n$ vertices with a $\delta$-nice partition $(A,B,C,D)$.
-If $\sigma_{+-}(G)\geqslant (3n+2)/4$, then there are at least two vertex-disjoint special arcs for the partition $(A,B,C,D)$. \end{lemma} \begin{proof} Suppose to the contrary that there are no two vertex-disjoint special arcs for $(A,B,C,D)$.
-The proof can be split into the following two cases.
+\begin{lemma} Let $0<1/n\ll\delta \ll 1$, and let $G$ be an $n$-vertex oriented graph with a $\delta$-nice partition $(A,B,C,D)$.
+If $\sigma_{+-}(G)\geqslant (3n+2)/4$, then there are at least two vertex-disjoint special edges for the partition. \end{lemma} \begin{proof} Suppose to the contrary that there are no two vertex-disjoint special edges for $(A,B,C,D)$.
+Since $G$ is an oriented graph, only the following two cases happen.